zaphosting/docs/docs/gameserver-database-external-access.md

 Afterwards the database opens with all existing database tables.
 There your can now modify or manage your database similar to phpMyAdmin by click as well as by using SQL commands.
 ![](https://screensaver01.zap-hosting.com/index.php/s/FxDrm2K3f7YwLqS/preview)

+## Conclusion

+You have successfully established a connection to your database and can now manage it.
+For further questions or assistance, please don’t hesitate to contact our support team, which is available daily to assist you! 🙂